indabamusic/indaba-client/readme.md

 * client.startSession() -- loads all requisite data for user: follows, votes, entries, submissions, etc.
 * emit events -- maybe use the fancy array, etc.
+* fancy array should be able to cast items on add

+* test server should provide canned responses for fast testing